-Growing up in an Italian-American family I learned, probably before I could talk, that every holiday and special occasion came with its own food, to be enjoyed on that day and maybe not to be tasted again until it came around again on the calendar.
+I learned early on that every holiday and special occasion came with its own special food, to be enjoyed on that day and probably not to be tasted again until its time reappeared on the calendar.

-That pie could take days to make, chill and set and from what I recall seemed to weigh as much as the 20-pound sack of baking potatoes my mother kept by the back door.
+That pie could take days to make, chill and set and from what I recall seemed to weigh as much as the 20-pound sack of Russet potatoes my mother kept in the pantry.

-Orange Ricotta Tart
+Italian Orange Ricotta Cake

-- ¾ cup whole milk ricotta cheese
+- 1 cup (245 g) whole milk ricotta cheese

-- ½ cup whole almonds
+- ½ cup (50 g) almond flour

-- 1 cup all-purpose flour
+- 1 cup (140) all-purpose flour

 - 1 teaspoon baking powder